-- Physical therapists, occupational therapists, advanced registered nurse practitioners, and telemedicine consultants who perform services in the hospital setting and whose services are billed using the hospital’s NPI.
-Wellmark does not expect enrollment information for these providers because they are not identified for claim submission purposes.
+- Physical therapists, occupational therapists, advanced registered nurse practitioners, and telemedicine consultants who perform services in the hospital setting and whose services are billed using the hospital's NPI.
+Wellmark does not expect application information for these providers because they are not identified for claim submission purposes.

 - Locum tenens practitioners who are in place for 60 days or less to provide coverage during the absence of a participating practitioner.
 If the locum tenens will be practicing at the location for more than 60 days, he/she must be credentialed.